achekry/-Elsevier-SoftwareX-pyDEMATEL/README.md

 - [openpyxl](https://openpyxl.readthedocs.io/en/stable/)

 ## Usage
-Use the following command to execute the graphical interface of the `pyDEMATEL` software.
+Use the following command to execute the graphical interface of the `pyDEMATEL` software:

 ```sh
 pydematel